Skip to Content

 “But it was about realizing that that’s a really stressful field.”

-The English teacher and new cross country head coach said she realized that she wanted to help people more one-on-one and was drawn to having an impact in and out of the classroom.
+The English teacher and new cross country head coach said she realized that she wanted to help people more one on one and was drawn to having an impact in and out of the classroom.

 She said her interaction with students as a long-term substitute teacher also played a major role in her decision to switch her focus to education as a career.

-“This is a good way to make the world a better place and something that I think is really fun, and it’s more direct,” said Batchelor, who substitute taught in subjects ranging from science in 2021 and English in 2022.
+“This is a good way to make the world a better place and something that I think is really fun, and it’s more direct,” said Batchelor, who substitute taught in subjects ranging from science in 2021 to English in 2022.

 She said she especially found it emotionally difficult to see her spring 2022 English class come to an end.